-------------------

 Creekside at Bethpage is an Attractive 55+ Enclave Within a Larger Mixed Use Development and Boasts Colorful Homes, a Clubhouse, a Swimming Pool, a Garden and More

-Located in central North Carolina's Durham, the 357-acre, the Brier Creek mixed use development was started by AV Homes in 2015 and wrapped up this year.
+Located in central North Carolina's Durham, which received some flooding from Hurricane Helene in 2024, the 357-acre, the Brier Creek mixed use development was started by AV Homes in 2015 and wrapped up this year.
 It contains retail shopping, office space and a variety of neighborhoods, including the 55+ Creekside neighborhood.

 Creekside has 650 single family homes and town homes.
 Most residences range in size from about 1,300 square feet to 2,600 square feet and have two to three bedrooms and an attached garage.
 They are also Energy-star certified.
 Models feature a gourmet kitchen and a spacious patio.
 The architectural style is Craftsman, with homes having a pitched roof, a small front porch, and in some cases, a dormer window.
 Colors include tan, green, blue and others.

-Prices begin in the low-$400,000s.
-The HOA fee is $243 per month.
+Prices begin in the high-$400,000s.
+The HOA fee ranges from about $255 to $340 per month for most homes.
 Please verify these prices with a Realtor as they may change down the road.

 A full-time community director manages activities and the clubhouse.
 An outdoor swimming pool, tennis courts and a community garden are among the amenities.
 Residents also enjoy booce ball, shuffleboard, walking trails and more.